moq-wg/moq-transport/draft-lcurley-warp.md

 The end-to-end latency of a broadcast would be fixed and only subject to encoding and transmission delays.
 Unfortunately, networks have variable throughput, primarily due to congestion.

-Attempting to deliver media larger than this variable network bitrate causes queuing.
+Attempting to deliver media encoded at a higher bitrate than the network can support causes queuing.
 This queuing can occur anywhere in the path between the encoder and decoder.
 For example: the application, the OS socket, a wifi router, within an ISP, or generally anywhere in transit.

 If nothing is done, new frames will be appended to the end of a growing queue and will take longer to arrive than their predecessors, increasing latency.
-Our job is to minimize the growth of this queue, and failing that, skip the queue when possible.
+Our job is to minimize the growth of this queue, and if necessary, bypass the queue entirely by dropping content.

-Thus speed at which a media protocol can detect and respond to queuing determines the latency.
+The speed at which a media protocol can detect and respond to queuing determines the latency.
 We can generally classify existing media protocols into two categories based on the underlying network protocol:

 * TCP-based media protocols (ex.
 RTMP, HLS, DASH) are popular due to their simplicity.
 Media is served/consumed in decode order while any networking is handled by the TCP layer.
-However, these protocols primarily see use at higher latency targets due to their relatively slow detection and response to queuing.
+However, these protocols primarily see usage at higher latency targets due to their relatively slow detection and response to queuing.

 * UDP-based media protocols (ex.
 RTP, WebRTC, SRT) can side-step the issues with TCP and provide lower latency with better queue management.
 However the media protocol is now responsible for fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.